 Thinking an instant camera might be a fun way to document your next night hanging out with friends?
 Enchanted by that retro-looking photo machine that popped up at a party and want to get one of your own?
-We've spent more than a month using the most compelling and popular instant cameras on the market, and have distilled all of the knowledge we gained into a step-by-step guide that will help steer you to the perfect camera for your needs.
+We've spent months using the most compelling and popular instant cameras on the market and have distilled all of the knowledge we gained into a step-by-step guide that will help steer you to the perfect camera for your needs.

 Step 1: What Are Instant Cameras Good For?

-We've run into a lot of people who really like the idea of buying an instant camera, but aren't totally sure if/how much they'd actually use one.
-To that end, we're going to lay out some of the situations where we think instant cameras really shine to help you decide if it's worth whipping out your credit card.
+We've met a lot of people who like the idea of buying an instant camera but aren't sure if/how much they'd actually use one.
+And, with so many different types of cameras these days, it can be hard to determine the proper fit.
+To that end, we're going to lay out some of the situations where we think a top-notch instant camera really shines to help you decide if it's worth spending your hard-earned money on one.

 Giving Mementos to Friends